Eb0nY-April14/DjangoShoppingList/README.md

 5. Whitenoise

   * Since Heroku can't serve static files on its own, this external package was installed and used to serve all the static files on Heroku as it works well with it.
 WhiteNoise allows the web app to serve its own static files, making it a self-contained unit that can be deployed anywhere without relying on nginx, Amazon S3 or any other external service.

+6. Lato & Roboto Google Fonts:

+    * They were used on all pages throughout the project.

+7. Font Awesome:

+    * Font Awesome was used on all pages throughout the app to add social media icons on the footer section for UX purpose.

+8. jQuery:

+    * jQuery came with Bootstrap to make the navbar responsive.

+9. Windows 10 built-in Photo Editor:

+    * This was used to resize the logo used on all page across the app.

 ## Testing